mischegoss/covid-visualizer/README.md

   * Using the `fetch()` method to retrieve data from the third-party library
   * Testing if the response is successful
   * Using the `body.json()` method to parse the response into a JSON object
-  * Storing the data we need in variables
+  * Storing the retrieved data in variables
-  * Using the variables to update the user interface or directly in our Javascript code
+  * Using the variables to update the user interface

   ```js
   // Declare async function